-PLTA Pack Trials are open to all llamas including male, female and gelding or altered llamas or guanacos.
-The PLTA does not evaluate camelids other than llamas and guanacos in PLTA sanctioned Pack Trials.
+PLTA Pack Trials are open to all llamas and guanacos including males, females and geldings or altered animals.
+The PLTA does not evaluate camelids other than llamas and guanacos in PLTA sanctioned pack trials.
 All llamas entered in a PLTA sanctioned event participate solely at the risk of their owner, and the PLTA assume no risk or liability whatsoever.